-This policy is available on the school website and is given to staff and volunteers.
-It is available from the school office for visitors.
-All relevant polices, eg e-safety have been updated to reflect the increased use of remote learning and all necessary risk assessments
+This policy is available on the school website and is included in the staff for staff electronically, volunteers' handbook and made available to all visitors in the school office.

+All relevant policies, e.g. e-safety have been updated to reflect the increased use of remote learning and all necessary risk assessments have been completed and make reference to safeguarding procedures